When to Use a Quit Claim Deed

 Trust Is the Essence of a Quit Claim Deed

 Quit claim deeds make no such guarantees.
-Therefore, it is frequently used in situations where there is a measured degree of trust between the person transferring the title and the person receiving it.
+Therefore, they are frequently used in situations where there is a measured degree of trust between the person transferring the title and the person receiving it.
+Quit claim deeds are often used when giving property to a family member, such as adding or removing a spouse's name, transferring property to children, or correcting title errors.
 The quit claim deed is most frequently used to transfer ownership of property between family members where there is direct knowledge as to the condition of the title.
-When a trust maker transfers property into a revocable living trust, it is often accomplished through the use of a quit claim deed.
-Quit claim deeds are also frequently used by corporations to transfer property holdings from one entity to another for legal or tax purposes.

 Ideal for Keeping It in the Family